tensorflow/community/rfcs/20181016-replicator.md

 ### Naming questions
 *   What should the `extended` property and class be called?
 “Advanced” is the other strong contender.
 Some other candidates we discussed: internal, complex, expert, framework, platform, custom, extra, extras, core, supplementary, additional, auxiliary, special, secondary, specialized, all, full, complete, extended, detail.
-    * Send out a survey to see what people prefer.
+    * Decide to use `extended` based on survey responses.
 *   Alternate names for `InputReplicationMode`? `InputPipelineMode`? `InputMode`?
 Relatedly, is `SINGLE` a good name for the case where there is one input pipeline?
 We can call it `NONE` but that doesn’t work as an `InputPipelineMode` or `InputMode`.
 *   “worker” as defined in this document is confusing, and potentially conflicts with the TF worker task concept.
 Should we use a different name for this concept, or should we re-define this concept?